Pros: Unmatched passenger and cargo versatility; decent range of trim levels and optional features; affordable base prices

 Cons: Lackluster handling and road holding; interior trimmings aren’t as upscale as competitive minivans; large turning radius hampers close-quarter maneuverability

-CG Says: In celebration of its 30th anniversary, the 2014 Dodge Grand Caravan offers a commemorative trim package that includes badging, special paint, and black interior trim.
+CG Says: In celebration of its 30th anniversary, the 2014 Dodge Grand Caravan is offered with a commemorative trim package that includes badging, special paint, and unique black interior trim.
 The Dodge Grand Caravan and related Chrysler Town & Country continue to set the class standard for cargo flexibility.
-Grand Caravan doesn’t have the luxury bent of its sibling, but its durable interior materials and lower pricing are appealing in their own rights.
+Grand Caravan doesn’t have the luxury bent of its Town & Country sibling, but its durable interior materials and lower pricing are appealing in their own rights.
 It might not have the outstanding ride/handling combination of the Honda Odyssey or the Toyota Sienna’s available all-wheel drive, but Grand Caravan might have the best overall balance of the primary attributes that are most attractive to minivan shoppers.
 Its overall excellence should earn it a top spot on your shopping list.